chattcp/docs/src/decode-application-layer-protocols.md

 For less common protocols, such as custom application layer protocols based on TCP used within enterprises, you can export the Payload as a binary file and decode it using your own protocol decoder.
 Typically, you will need to filter whether to export packets sent by the client or the server separately.

-Currently, ChatTCP only supports HTTP and WebSocket protocols, but it will gradually add more application layer protocols in the future, such as those used by middleware: Redis, SQL.
+Currently, ChatTCP only supports HTTP and WebSocket protocols, but it will gradually add more application layer protocols in the future, such as those used by middleware: Redis, Mysql.